A Markov model for factorisation of iterated cubic polynomials: Markov groups for combined critical orbit of length 1

 We first introduce a group-theoretical construction that will allow us to define the Markov group associated with $f$.
 Using the fact that

 we can represent an element $\sigma \in \mathrm{Aut}(\mathcal{T}_n)$ by $(\sigma_1, \sigma_2, \sigma_3),\gamma$, where $\gamma \in S_3$ and $\sigma_i \in \mathrm{Aut}(\mathcal{T}_{n-1})$.

-Our goal is to construct groups following the Markov model, meaning groups that exhibit the same splitting frequencies as those predicted by the model.
+Our goal is to construct groups that follow the Markov model, i.e., groups that exhibit the same splitting frequencies as those predicted by the model.
 We will describe a method to map group elements from the Markov group at level $n$ to level $n+1$, analogous to how the splitting behaviour of $f^n - t$ maps to that of $f^{n+1} - t$.

 Irreducible polynomials $g$ can produce splitting behaviours of $g \circ f$ into $2-1$, $3$, or $1-1-1$ irreducible polynomials.
 A disjoint cycle $\sigma \in \mathrm{Aut}(\mathcal{T}_n)$ should extend to disjoint cycles of type $1-1-1$, $3$, or $2-1$ in $\mathrm{Aut}(\mathcal{T}_{n+1})$ such that, when restricted to $\mathrm{Aut}(\mathcal{T}_n)$, it recovers $\sigma$.